xioustic/top_movies/README.md

 - MetaCritic Yearly Rank (Out of 100)
 - MetaCritic User Rating

-Scores are aggregated, paired using normalized movie titles, and information scraped placed into a local SQlite database.
-Final score used in audit is calculated by normalizing all score aggregations 0 to 100 (higher is better) and then multiplying to get final score.
+Scores are aggregated, paired using normalized movie titles, and information scraped is placed into a local SQlite database.
+Final score used in audit is calculated by normalizing all score aggregations 1 to 100 (higher is better) and then multiplying to get final score.

 Dependencies
 ============